Two dairy farms and new Mennonite church complex planned in Luzerne County

 This summer, the county Planning Commission approved their subdivision/land development application to construct a heifer barn, dairy barn and two calf barns.
 Martin will have approximately 80 milking cows.

-He already has moved the house to a different spot on the property and is nearing construction completion of the barns.
+He already has moved the house to a different spot on the property and is almost done building the barns.

 Congregation members Jess and Susanna Haltemann are building the other dairy farm on a 94-acre agricultural tract they purchased on Cherry Hill Road in Huntington Township, records show.